-The term pre-existing condition often sets off alarm bells for both patients and insurance companies alike.
+The aggravation of a pre-existing condition in workers' compensation claims often sets off alarm bells for both patients and insurance companies alike.
 Those suffering from an illness or injury worry about the type of treatment they will be able to obtain, while it seems insurance companies hope to use the term as a pass to avoid payment.
 It’s natural, then, that many Iowa workers have concerns about how a pre-existing condition would affect their ability to obtain workers’ compensation benefits.
-Fortunately, state law seeks to protect the interests and health of employees, and it is very often possible to still obtain benefits despite previous illness or injury.
+Fortunately, state law seeks to protect the interests and health of employees, and it is often possible to still obtain benefits despite previous illness or injury.
 Here, we take a closer look at these conditions and what they mean for injured Iowa employees.

 A pre-existing condition is a health problem that a person experiences before being enrolled in insurance coverage.
 For workers’ compensation purposes, it would be a medical problem that existed before the employee began working for his current employer or that occurred before the accident or injury in question.
 Some of the more common pre-existing conditions include asthma, arthritis, orthopedic problems, muscle strains or tears, and much more.

 Workers' Compensation and Pre-Existing Conditions

 In Iowa, a pre-existing condition does not automatically exclude an employee from eligibility for benefits, and state courts have repeatedly affirmed this notion over the years.
 Workers who have a pre-existing that is “aggravated, accelerated, worsened or ‘lighted up’” under circumstances related to their employment are entitled to compensation.
 One ruling stated that the “mere existence [of a condition] at the time of a subsequent injury is not a defense” for the employer.

 How a pre-existing condition affects a workers’ compensation claim in Iowa